2020PB/police-brutality/reports/Washington DC.md

 He says that volunteer medics had permission from the church where they set up, but police ignored the permission and dispersed them regardless.

-tags: medic, tear-gas, beat, property-destruction, protestor
+tags: medic, tear-gas, beat, property-destruction, protester

 id: dc-dc-22